Captain Gabby Charters: The best of what Coastal Georgia has to offer

-Just contact us at captgabby@gmail.com or call 912-270-5383 to reach Cindy.
-We require full payment within 1 month of the trip and a deposit to hold reservations.
-Cancellations made more than 2 weeks before the trip are charged fee of 10% of the cost of the trip per person.
-Cancellations made within 2 weeks of the trip will get 50% refunded unless your spot is filled on the trip.
-Cancellations made within 1 week of the trip are nonrefundable.
+Just contact us at [email protected].
+We require full payment within 2 weeks of the trip and a 50% deposit to hold reservations.
+Cancellations made more than 1 month before the trip are charged fee of 10% of the cost of the trip per person.
+Cancellations made within 2-4 weeks of the trip will get 50% refunded unless your spot is filled on the trip.
+Cancellations made within 2 weeks of the trip are nonrefundable.
 Any trips that we cancel due to weather are refunded fully.

 What will I need to bring?

 For all trips you will need to bring a hat, sunscreen, water bottle, bug spray, shoes that can get wet and stay on your feet, foul weather gear.
 For overnight trips you will need to bring a headlamp or flashlight, toiletries, day pack, appropriate clothing ( bathing suit, jacket..).
-We do not provide alcohol.
+We do not provide alcohol, but you are welcome to bring your own.
+If you are planning to fish, please make sure to have a personal fishing license for Georgia: https://gooutdoorsgeorgia.com/

 What will be provided?